Leixin-Zhang/Socio_Contrastive_Learning/README.md

-**Contribution:** 🏆 Socio-Contrastive Learning 🏆: a method that jointly models annotator perspectives while learning socio-demographic representations from a set of socio-demographic features.
+**🏆 Contribution:** **Socio-Contrastive Learning**: a method that jointly models annotator perspectives while learning socio-demographic representations from a set of socio-demographic features.

-**Advantages:**
+**🏆 Advantages:**
 1. An effective approach for the fusion of socio-demographic features and textual representations to predict annotator perspectives.
 2. The learned representations further enable analysis and visualization of how demographic factors relate to variation in annotator perspectives.

 #### 🔥 **Paper Accepted at ACL 2026 Findings**

-## Code Structure for the Project:
+## 🧱 Code Structure for the Project:
 ```
 Socio_Contrastive_Learning
 │